-Home / Blog / The Crucial Role of Healthcare Software Data Security
+The Crucial Role of Healthcare Data Security: Challanges, Solutions

-The Health Insurance Portability and Accountability Act (HIPAA) Journal reports that over 2020 alone, when the pandemic was new and rising, over 30 million medical records were compromised.
+The Health Insurance Portability and Accountability Act (HIPAA) Journal reports that in 2020 alone, when the pandemic was new and rising, over 30 million medical records were compromised.

 Healthcare records compromised over 2020